After 20+ years of growing influence, Agile appears to be standing on the precipice of irrelevance.

 And the answer is, there is no best methodology, only ones that are better or worse for particular undertakings, in particular situations.
 In my six decades of experience with a variety of ad hoc, structured, monumental, rapid application development, and Agile methodologies my conclusion is “I think the root cause of success is people and their interactions, and the root cause of failure is also people and their interactions.”

 I’ve seen all these methodologies work, and all fail, but ultimately success depends on people, not the methodology.

 Agile, in the form of Agile Methodologies may be on the precipice, but the need for agility, at all levels of enterprises, remains critical to surviving and thriving.
 It’s time to reinvigorate the Agile movement by adding additional “lumps” to the jam.
 Where are the new lumps?
-As a starting point, visit one of the original Agile Manifesto signatories, Alistair Cockburn, at The Heart of Agile, or more recent agilists advancing the art of Scrum at Serious Scrum.
+As a starting point, visit one of the original Agile Manifesto signatories, Alistair Cockburn, at The Heart of Agile, or more recent agilists advancing the art of agile at Serious Scrum, or Agile 2.

-Note: These topics are explored further in my forthcoming book, “Wild West to Agile: Adventures in software development evolutions and revolutions.”
+Note: These topics are explored further in my forthcoming book, “Wild West to Agile: Adventures in software development evolution and revolution.”